grafbase/grafbase/examples/gateway-hooks/README.md

 cargo run --release
 ```

-Then, compile the WebAssembly hook functions into a wasm component in another terminal:
+Then, compile the WebAssembly hook functions into a Wasm component in another terminal:

 ```bash
 cd demo-hooks